 - Students who are negligent in the process of cooking and trigger false fire alarms may be subject to disciplinary action.
 Violations of the Careless Cooking provision of this policy will be subject to the following administrative actions:

-- Second and future violation - An administrative fine of $100 and referral to the disciplinary process.
+- Second and future violation - Referral to the disciplinary process.
 Repeated violations may result in loss of housing privileges, as determined by the disciplinary process.